boucadair/CATS-framework/draft-ldbc-cats-framework.md

  : A network device that makes forwarding decisions based on CATS information to steer traffic specific to a  service demand towards a corresponding yet selected service contact instance.
 The selection of a service contact instance relies upon a multi-metric CATS-based path computation.
 A CATS-Forwarder may behave as Ingress or Egress CATS-Forwarder.

 Ingress CATS-Forwarder:
- : A node that serves as a service access point for CATS clients.
-It steers service-specific traffic along a CATS-computed path that leads to an Egress CATS-Forwarder that connects to the most suitable service site that host the service contact instance selected to satisfy the initial service demand.
+ : An entity that steers service-specific traffic along a CATS-computed path that leads to an Egress CATS-Forwarder that connects to the most suitable service site that host the service contact instance selected to satisfy the initial service demand.

 Egress CATS-Forwarder:
-: A node that is located at the end of a CATS-computed path and which connects to a CATS-serviced site.
+: An entity that is located at the end of a CATS-computed path and which connects to a CATS-serviced site.

 CATS Path Selector (C-PS):
  : A computation logic that calculates and selects paths towards service locations and instances and which accommodates the requirements of service demands.
 Such a path computation engine takes into account the service and network status information.
 See {{sec-cps}}.

 CATS Service Metric Agent (C-SMA):
- : An agent that is responsible for collecting service capabilities and status, and for reporting them to a CATS Path Selector (C-PS).
+ : A functional entity that is responsible for collecting service capabilities and status, and for reporting them to a CATS Path Selector (C-PS).
 See {{sec-csma}}.

 CATS Network Metric Agent (C-NMA):
   :  A functional entity that is responsible for collecting network capabilities and status, and for reporting them to a C-PS.
 See {{sec-cnma}}.

 CATS Traffic Classifier (C-TC):
  : A functional entity that is responsible for determining which packets belong to a traffic flow for a particular service demand.
-It is also responsible for forwarding such packets along the C-PS computed path that leads to the relevant service contact instance.
+It is also responsible for forwarding such packets along a C-PS computed path that leads to the relevant service contact instance.
 See {{sec-ctc}}.

 # Framework and Components {#Framework-and-concepts}

 ## Assumptions

-CATS assumes that there are multiple service contact instances running on different service sites, and which provide a given service that is represented by the same service identifier (see {{cats-ids}}).
+CATS assumes that there are multiple service instances running on different service sites, and which provide a given service that is represented by the same service identifier (see {{cats-ids}}).
+However, CATS does not make any assumption about these instances other than they are reachable via one or multiple service contact instances.

 ## CATS Identifiers {#cats-ids}

-CATS introduces the following identifiers:
+CATS uses the following identifiers:

 CATS Service ID (CS-ID):
   : An identifier representing a service, which the clients use to access it.
-Such an ID identifies all the instances of a given service, rgardless of their location.
-The CS-ID is independent of which service contact instance serves the service demand.
-Service demands are spread over the service contact instances that can accommodate them, considering the location of the initiator of the service demand and the availability (in terms of resource/traffic load, for example) of the service contact instances resource-wise among other considerations like traffic congestion conditions.
+Such an ID identifies all the instances of a given service, regardless of their location.
+  : The CS-ID is independent of which service contact instance serves the service demand.
+  : Service demands are spread over the service contact instances that can accommodate them, considering the location of the initiator of the service demand and the availability (in terms of resource/traffic load, for example) of the service instances resource-wise among other considerations like traffic congestion conditions.

 CATS Instance Selector ID (CIS-ID):
-: An identifier of a single service contact instance.
+: An identifier of a specific service contact instance.

 ## CATS Components {#sec-cat-arch}

-The network nodes make forwarding decisions for a given service demand that has been received from a client according to both service contact instances and network status information.
+The network nodes make forwarding decisions for a given service demand that has been received from a client according to the capabilities and status information of both service instances and network.
 The main CATS functional elements and their interactions are shown in {{fig-cats-fw}}.

 ~~~ aasvg
     +-----+              +------+           +------+